 Bexley Community Lottery

-Bexley Community Lottery has been created by London Borough of Bexley, which is set up to support community projects in the local area, the Bexley Community Lottery operates on the principle of raising money within the community for the community.
-Where they empower local good causes to raise money in a fun and effective way.
+Bexley Community Lottery has been created by London Borough of Bexley, which is set up to support community projects in the local area.
+The Bexley Community Lottery operates on the principle of raising money within the community for the community.
+They empower local good causes to raise money in a fun and effective way.
 In a time of shrinking budgets and increased community need, Bexley Community Lottery enables people to support the causes they care most about, helping good causes to connect with their supporters.
 You can help Cruse by buying a ticket in the Bexley Community Lottery which costs £1 per week and 60p will go directly to Cruse!
 Each ticket has a 1 in 50 chance to win with a top prize of £25,000! www.bexleycommunitylottery.co.uk

-Bromley Bereavement support group
+Bromley bereavement support group

-Bexley Bereavement support group
+Bexley bereavement support group